padok-team/dojo-terraform-aws-security/README.md

 # Check if Terraform code is valid
 tf plan -var-file $(tf workspace show).tfvars

-# It should output:
-Plan: 1 to add, 0 to change, 2 to destroy.

 # Apply changes
 tf apply -var-file $(tf workspace show).tfvars